-One of the favorite gags is Yakko and his sibs reacting with horror to a word that only sounds dirty:
+In Calling Me a Logarithm style, Yakko and his sibs react with horror to a word that only sounds dirty a number of times:

 Beethoven: I am Ludwig Van Beethoven!
 Vorld famous composer, und pianist!
 Yakko: You're a WHAT?!
 Beethoven: A PIANIST!
 Yakko: (smooch) Goodnight everybody!
 Beethoven (confused): But zat is vat I am!
 A pianist!
 Yakko: I think we've heard enough out of you! (proceeds to wash out his mouth with soap)

 Yakko: Hey, did you know there's P. P. on your smock?
 Pablo: That stands for "Pablo Picasso"!

 When the Warners are forced to attend educational classes: